BBB - A+ Rating

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the Spanish Armijo family come from?
 What is the Spanish Armijo family crest and coat of arms?
+When did the Armijo family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Armijo family history?The distinguished surname Armijo has its roots in Spain and is of occupational origin.
 The surname Armijo is derived from the Spanish adjective "armigero," which means "one who bears arms."
 Therefore, the initial bearer of the surname Armijo may have been someone who worked in an armory, or who was a sentinel or a soldier.

 Spelling variations of this family name include: Armija, Armijos, Armigo and others.